Albuquerque Car Accident Lawyer

-Many people are distracted by various activities while driving, such as sending a text or making a call with their cell phone, eating, drinking, listening to the radio, daydreaming, or simply reaching to find something in the backseat.
+Many New Mexico motorists are distracted by various activities while driving.
+Distractions can include a cellphone, eating, drinking, listening to the radio, daydreaming, or simply reaching to find something in the backseat.

 Reckless Driving and Speeding

-Failure to follow posted speed limits, or driving without regard for the safety of others, results in an increased risk of an accident occurring.
+Failure to follow posted speed limits, or driving without regard for the safety of others, results in an increased risk of a New Mexico accident occurring.